Embarrassingly Parallel Inference for Gaussian Processes: Summary and future work

 \section{Summary and future work}

 While Gaussian processes provide a flexible framework for a wide variety of modeling scenarios, their use has been limited in the ``big data'' regime, since most implementations scale cubically with the number of data points.
-As we saw in Section~\ref{sec:background}, while a number of approximations have been proposed to reduce this cost, these approximations come with notable failure modes.
+As discussed in Section~\ref{sec:background}, a number of approximations have been proposed to reduce this cost but these approximations come with notable failure modes.
 The IS-MOE avoids these pitfalls, using parallelizable importance sampling to explore a mixture of block-diagonal, easily invertible matrices.
+However, importance sampling can be a rather rudimentary approach to inference.
+For more sophisticated settings, we may need to resort to particle filters or other sequential Monte Carlo techniques.
+Of course in such inference methods, the proposal distribution is crucial for performance but difficult to choose in practice.
+We are interested in investigating the theoretical behavior of proposal distributions in this setting.

-A potential avenue for future research is to explore whether we can achieve further speed-ups by using GPU-based computation \citep{Dai:2014,Gramacy:Niemi:Weiss:2014,Gramacy:Apley:2015}.
 In this paper, we have focused on regression models using a Gaussian mixture model on the covariates, but the scope of the IS-MOE is much broader.
-For example, we could use alternative distributions over partitions, or embed the IS-MOE within a more complex model--particularly in deep Gaussian process models.
+For example, we could use alternative distributions over partitions, or embed the IS-MOE within a more complex model--particularly in deep Gaussian process models and non-Gaussian likelihoods.
+We are also interested in refinements to importance sampling to improve their inferential quality, such as alternative proposal distributions.
+Another potential avenue for future research is to explore whether we can achieve further speed-ups by using GPU-based computation \citep[for example]{Dai:2014,Gramacy:Niemi:Weiss:2014,Gramacy:Apley:2015}.
 We leave such explorations for future work.